lordp/rFactor2-VCR-format/index.md

 event_driver = header & 0xff
 ```

+After the header, there is a single byte between it and the event details.
+It is currently unknown what this byte is for.

 What follows is what Gerald and I have figured out of the format, organised into class and type.

 Class|Type|Link|Comment